 VIOLA DA GAMBA

 Carolyn Anderson Surrick was born on May 31st.
 Marin Marais, the great 17th century gambist was also born on that date.
 Probably a coincidence.
 He had nineteen children.
 She does not.
 She does however, love the viola da gamba and all that it can do.
 She also is driven to create things, which has been useful in her work with Ensemble Galilei since it is her job to make things happen.
 She is, after all, the ringleader and navigatrix of the band.
-Its been almost eighteen years of collaborating, conspiring, whispering, and learning and, honestly, it’s one of the coolest jobs on earth.
+Its been twenty-three years of collaborating, conspiring, whispering, and learning and, honestly, it’s one of the coolest jobs on earth.

 Carolyn has a BA in music from UCSC, and an MA in musicology from GWU, started her recording career in 1977 and has never looked back.
 She has recorded and produced many projects since then, has built a couple of houses, and would rather travel by horseback than car.
 She lives with her family outside of Annapolis, Maryland in a house made from a 120 year-old barn.
 Life is good.
+More about Carolyn

 Ginger Hildebrand holds a Master’s degree in guitar performance from the Peabody Conservatory in Baltimore where she worked with Manuel Barrueco; and she studied both violin and guitar in her undergraduate work at Dickinson College.
 She claims her ability to perform on many instruments is due more to her lack of focus than any abundance of talent.
 She’s been performing professionally since she was 19 with her husband David, focusing on authentic early American music and instruments.
 Together they’ve provided music for documentaries, PBS specials, and on stages at Williamsburg, Mt.
 Vernon, the Smithsonian, and the like.
 They have released five CDs and two children.
 Ginger also teaches privately and does educational outreach for the Baltimore Symphony Orchestra through their Arts Excel program.
 She is thrilled to be touring with Ensemble Galilei this season.